 These numbers are in the pricing table.
 Not in fine print.
 Not in a "view details" accordion three clicks deep.

 At 200 visitor sessions per month with 5 exchanges each, you use 1,000 messages at Starter.
 That is exactly the cap.
-If you regularly run above 200 active sessions per month, you are either at the top of Starter or a Pro plan user.
+If you regularly run above 200 active sessions per month, you are either at the top of Starter or a Builder plan user.

 Here is what each platform costs per message at real usage levels.
 This is the number that matters — not the tier price, but the effective cost per conversation exchange.